duleorlovic/blog/_posts/2016-07-26-usefull-plugins.markdown

   [http://digitalbush.com/projects/masked-input-plugin/](http://digitalbush.com/projects/masked-input-plugin/)
   * [selectize](http://brianreavis.github.io/selectize.js/) and
   [selectize-rails](https://github.com/manuelvanrijn/selectize-rails)
-  * [multiSelect](http://loudev.com/) nice way to select multiple items from opened select box.
+  * [multiselect](http://loudev.com/) nice way to select multiple items from opened select box.
 If you show in popup with different data, then call `select.multiSelect('refresh');` after you initialize multiSelect.
-    * if you want to keep order, than you can use this [solution](http://stackoverflow.com/a/22271944/287166) [issue](https://github.com/lou/multi-select/issues/184)
+    * if you want to keep order `keepOrder` option shows nice order, but submitting the form do not preserve order.
+You can use this [solution](http://stackoverflow.com/a/22271944/287166) [issue](https://github.com/lou/multi-select/issues/184)